John T. Scopes: Life after the trial

 The results of the Scopes Trial affected Scopes professionally and personally.
 His public image was mocked by animation, cartoons and other media during the succeeding years.
 Scopes himself largely shunned publicity.

 During September 1925, he enrolled in the graduate school of the University of Chicago to finish his studies of geology (where he earned a master's degree).
 Evidence of harassment by the press was mentioned by Frank Thorne: "You may be interested to know that Mr. John T. Scopes of anti-evolution trial fame expects to take up the study of geology as a graduate student of Chicago this fall…Please do what you can to protect him from the importunities of Chicago reporters….He is a modest and unassuming young chap, and has been subjected to a great deal more limelight than he likes."
 A year later, the Tennessee Supreme Court decision of 1926 prompted the press to pursue Scopes again.
 During this time, he wrote to Thorne, "I am tired of fooling with them".
 It is evident that the media's attention was affecting Scopes emotionally.

-Even worse, the Great Depression affected his career.
-After his graduation, he was "barred" from career opportunities in Tennessee, forcing him and his wife to relocate to his childhood home in Kentucky in about 1930.
+After his graduation, he was "barred" from career opportunities in Tennessee.
+He took a job as a field engineer with Gulf Oil in Venezuela.

 Having failed in education, Scopes attempted to build a political career and he began an unsuccessful bid as a candidate of the Socialist Party for the U.S. House of Representatives for Kentucky's only at-large congressional campaign, during 1932.
 Eventually Scopes worked as an oil expert for the United Production Corporation, later known as the United Gas Corporation.
 There, he first worked in Beeville, Texas, then, he worked in the company's Houston office until 1940, and later, he worked in Shreveport, Louisiana, where he stayed until his death.
 United Gas merged into what was Pennzoil during 1968.

 Scopes attended the 1960 premiere of Inherit The Wind and he also participated in the celebration of John T. Scopes Day.

 Scopes and the story of his trial were featured in an episode of the television game show To Tell The Truth on October 10, 1960.

 In June 1967, Scopes published Center of the Storm: Memoirs of John T. Scopes.
 The Butler Act was repealed that same year.